Aziz-Ru/CSE-Degree/SE/coupling_chohesion.md

 ### Logical cohesion

-When logically categorized elements are put together into a module, it is called logical cohesion.
+When logically categorized elements are put together into a module, it is called logical cohesion.The elements are logically related and not functionally.The elements are not related(unrelated).
+The elements have no conceptual relationship other than location in source code.

 ### Temporal Cohesion
 When elements of module are organized such that they are processed at a similar point in time, it is called temporal cohesion.
+The elements are related by their timing involved.

 ### Procedural cohesion

 When elements of module are grouped together, which are executed sequentially in order to perform a task, it is called procedural cohesion.
+Elements of procedural cohesion ensure the order of execution.

 ### Communicational cohesion

 When elements of module are grouped together, which are executed sequentially and work on same data (information), it is called communicational cohesion.
+Two elements operate on the same input data or contribute towards the same output data.

 ### Sequential cohesion
 When elements of module are grouped because the output of one element serves as input to another and so on, it is called sequential cohesion.